How Well Do You Know 16th Street? A Guide to a Fascinating Thoroughfare.

 Sixteenth Street certainly isn’t Washington’s most famous thoroughfare, but the street—which basically runs north from the door of the White House—has a fascinating past.
 A new book written by historians John DeFerrari and Douglas Peter Sefton, Sixteenth Street NW: Washington, DC’s Avenue of Ambitions, tracks how it originated as nothing more than a dirt road and eventually grew into a well-known urban destination for a variety of prominent architecture, many diverse houses of worship, and history-making protests.
-Turn the page for an annotated map—created with help from DeFerrari and Sefton—that digs into the stories behind some of the street’s most noteworthy locations.
+Scroll down for an annotated map—created with help from DeFerrari and Sefton—that digs into the stories behind some of the street’s most noteworthy locations.

 Note: Some of the above locations are approximate.